President and Chief Executive Officer

-I was previously employed with LOMA, a trade association of Life and Health Insurance Companies, as an administrative assistant and became their membership relations coordinator for a period of seven years.
-Prior to joining NEDA, I was able to be a full-time Mom and enjoy time with my children for a few years.
-I obtained my Bachelor of Business Administration degree in Accounting from Kennesaw State University.
-I also enjoy spending time and traveling with family and my dogs, Jeb and Lola.
+Donna previously worked with LOMA, a trade association of Life and Health Insurance Companies, as an administrative assistant and became their membership relations coordinator for a period of seven years.
+Prior to joining NEDA, she was a full-time Mom and enjoyed time with her children for a few years.
+She holds a Bachelor of Business Administration degree in Accounting from Kennesaw State University.
+She also enjoys spending time and traveling with family and her dogs, Jeb and Lola.

 Manager of Standards and Technology

 EIA Standards Administration

 Laura Donohoe is the Standards Administrator and Assistant US TAG Administrator for 13 ECIA-managed TAGs and received her AStd certification from the Society for Standard s Professionals (SES) in 2018.
 She joined ECIA in 2012 after 20 years at a leading publisher of reference and research materials.
 She is a graduate of William & Mary and holds an MSLS from the Catholic University of America.

 Role/General ResponsibilitiesEvents Logistics